andreighita/BankHolidayPowershellModule/README.md

 If you have deployed the module files in one of the Module folders on your machine as per the instructions, you do not need to specify the *EWSManagedAPIPath*, *MSALNetDllPath*, *HolFolderPath* parameters or their values.
 The code behind each function will look up the required files automatically in the Module folders on your system.
 # License
 MIT

+# Disclaimer

+This is NOT something supported by Microsoft Customer Service and Support.
+If you're on this page, using this script, you're on your own!